django-graph-api/django-graph-api/docs/features.rst

 Django Graph API features
 =========================

 This is a rough guide and not an exhaustive list.
-Please update this list as you work on adding new features.
+We will update this list as features are added to django-graph-api.

 Supported
 ---------

 Operations
 ^^^^^^^^^^
-- queries
+- queries (reading data)

 Types
 ^^^^^^^^